YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 - **post-add-movie-to-favorite-list.js**: Adds a selected movie to the user's favorite list.
 - **post-remove-movie-from-favorite-list.js**: Removes a movie from the user's favorite list.

-## Popcorn Character Design
-- **Design Description**: A 2D, flat, cartoon-style popcorn character inspired by the Matrix.
-The character has a tall body, stands in an action pose wearing a black coat, black skinny jeans, black shoes with white laces, white gloves, and sunglasses, along with a friendly smile.
-The background features a striped pattern with neon red highlights and retro virtual reality effects.
-Negative prompt: no 3D design, no 3D dimensions.
---**Beta Character Design**: Generate a cartoon-style character that is a tall popcorn bucket with red and white vertical stripes.
-The character should have fluffy, natural popcorn at the top of the bucket and a friendly smile.
-The character wears dark sunglasses, and the black Matrix-style trench coat should be visibly snug and fitted around the lower body, conforming exactly to the popcorn bucket without exceeding, covering, or intersecting any parts of the popcorn container.
-The coat should have a clean edge that sits precisely aligned with the popcorn bucket, appearing as a perfect garment without any spatial distortion.
-The coat must appear open in the front and should be naturally flowing but must not cover or extend beyond the boundaries of the popcorn box's sides or top.

-Additionally, the trench coat must only extend downward naturally, with realistic physics, ensuring it does not exceed or intersect the lower part of Tim's shape.
-The arms of the trench coat must be well-separated from the body, with visible details of the cuffs and buttons.
-Tim should wear black high-top sneakers with white laces and soles.
-The character must also have white gloves, maintaining a consistent cartoonish look.

-The overall design must be 2D cartoon-style with bright colors: red, white, black, and beige/yellow for the popcorn.
-Minimal shading should be used, focusing instead on bold outlines for clarity.
-The background must be simple or plain to emphasize Tim.
-The coat should always look as if it's correctly fitted on a popcorn bucket, with no overlap, collision, or spatial confusion with the body

-- **Custom GPT Used for the character design**: [Consistent Character GPT](https://chatgpt.com/g/g-a9JivI0y2-consistent-character-gpt-fast-high-quality)
-- **Seed Numbers for Design**: 773258406, 2812509453, 1971093150, 3636573044,3145708440, 3145708440

 ## Conclusions from Completing the Project
 1. **Research First**: Before jumping into coding, research how a typical frontend vanilla project should be structured.
 2. **Plan Your Design**: Instead of constantly modifying and refactoring, settle on a prototype and make changes from there.